-The State Energy Offices are very encouraged with progress made at EPA and in our states to promote programs to make schools more energy efficient, in addition to an expanding ENERGY STAR Business Partners program.
-In Kentucky, the state has partnered with school districts and engineering firms to advance ENERGY STAR rated schools, resulting in more than 325 ENERGY STAR rated schools in the state, a 67% increase since 2012.
+The State Energy Offices are very encouraged by progress made at EPA and in our states to promote programs to make schools more energy-efficient, in addition to an expanding ENERGY STAR Business Partners program.
+In Kentucky, the state has partnered with school districts and engineering firms to advance ENERGY STAR-rated schools, resulting in more than 325 ENERGY STAR-rated schools in the state, a 67% increase since 2012.
 Over the past few years, Kentucky has moved aggressively to promote and build zero-net energy schools.
-Other states that have over 150 ENERGY STAR rated schools include Arizona, California, Colorado, Florida, Georgia, Indiana, Michigan, Minnesota, New Mexico, New York, North Carolina, Ohio, Pennsylvania, Texas, Utah, Virginia, Washington and Wisconsin.
-Over 27 percent of Utah's K-12 schools are certified as ENERGY STAR.
+Other states that have over 150 ENERGY STAR-rated schools include Arizona, California, Colorado, Florida, Georgia, Indiana, Michigan, Minnesota, New Mexico, New York, North Carolina, Ohio, Pennsylvania, Texas, Utah, Virginia, Washington and Wisconsin.
+Over 27 percent of Utah's K-12 schools are ENERGY STAR-rated.

 EPA provides technical assistance to the State Energy Offices in such areas as ENERGY STAR Portfolio Manager (how to rate the performance of buildings), setting an energy target, and financing options for building improvements and building upgrade strategies.
 ENERGY STAR Portfolio Manager is used extensively by State Energy Offices to benchmark performance of state and municipal buildings, saving taxpayer dollars.
-Portfolio Manager is the industry-leading benchmarking tool used voluntarily by more than 325,000 commercial buildings.
+Portfolio Manager is the industry-leading benchmarking tool which has been used voluntarily in approximately 50% of the commercial buildings in the United States.
 Portfolio Manager is used to measure, track, assess, and report energy and water consumption.

-Additionally, the industrial sector embraces ENERGY STAR and companies such as GM, Eastman Chemical, Nissan, Raytheon, Boeing and Toyota are recognized for sustained energy excellence by the program.
-At the close of 2014, the number of industrial sites committed to the ENERGY STAR Challenge for Industry grew, while 306 sites met or exceeded their targets by achieving an average 20% reduction in industrial energy intensity.
+Additionally, the industrial sector embraces ENERGY STAR and job-creating companies such as GM, Eastman Chemical, Nissan, Raytheon, Boeing, and Toyota are recognized for sustained energy excellence by the program.
+At the close of 2019, more than 750 U.S. industrial sites had committed to the ENERGY STAR Challenge for Industry, while 311 sites met or exceeded their targets by achieving an average 10% reduction in industrial energy efficiency within five or fewer years.